Franck-Nein/owoifier/README.md

 now the owoifier is in `/usr/bin` and can be executed from anywhere!

+## mac users
+you must disable system integrity protection for this to work on macos/os x you can do this by booting into recovery mode by holding ⌘+r after chime, opening a terminal and typing ```csrutil disable```.

 ## usage
 at the end of any command, type `| owoifier` to owoify the output!